wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Right.
 And then now, I mean now that we're, I mean the big science of the day is cloning and genetic engineering so again it's no wonder that we get a further modified version of our, of our UFO encounter to that.
 While I don't agree that there are people in crafts circling our planet and dealing with us physically, I do believe that this is a real and experienced phenomenon that either represents some kind of a subconscious incursion to waking state reality or the entrance of some sort of inter-dimensional consciousness to waking state reality and frankly I don't know that there's that much difference between the two.

-JC: That's very interesting . ..
+JC: That's very interesting...

 Track 2: The UFO Phenomenon And It's Effect On Popular Culture

-JC: What ki d f cc • •c • f n o errects do you see, you know, the various man11estat1ons o

-UFO I ET memes, what kind of memes do you see floating around in our

-\~ evision and movies and radio?
-You know, what kind of effect have they

-d on our culture currently?
+JC: What kind of effects do you see, you know, the various manifestations of UFO / ET memes, what kind of memes do you see floating around in our television and movies and radio?
+You know, what kind of effect have they had on our culture currently?

 DR: Well · ' · d f: b . ul • ' 1t s interesting.
 I guess ET phenomenon ten s to a ricate c cure